liferay/liferay-docs/userGuide/en/chapters/14-installation-and-setup.markdown

 minor ones.
 When bugs are found, Liferay fixes the issues and releases a new GA version.

-- **Fix Packs:** (fixpack-core-1-6120, fixpack-documents-and-media-1-6120 ...)
+- **Fix Packs:** The term fix pack can stand for one of two things.
+First, it is the format by which patches are installed using Liferay's patching tool.
+Packaged as .zip files, they contain specified files, folders and instructions.

-These are a small number of patches delivered by Liferay's support team that address specific customers' issues.
-These packs will be released every several weeks, at the discretion of the fix pack team, through the Customer Portal.
-This allows customers to download component-specific fixes rather than large-scale portal changes.
+Secondly, it is a group of 1-10 patches (in fix pack format) delivered by Liferay's support team that address specific customers' issues.
+They will be released every several weeks, at the discretion of the fix pack team, through the Customer Portal.
+They allow customers to download component-specific fixes rather than large-scale portal changes.
 Component-based fix packs also enable customers to upgrade their product quickly, rather than waiting several months for a new release.
+Identified by component, they have names like ldap-1, core-2, staging-1, and upgrade-4 fix packs.

-- **Hot Fixes:** These are short-term fixes given for each customer issue until a full fix pack is released.
-Unlike fix packs, hot fixes will be provided only on a per-ticket basis through our Liferay support team.
+- **Hot Fixes:** These are short-term patches given for each customer issue before they're released later in a component-based fix pack or a new version.
+Hot fixes are provided only on a per-ticket basis to customers through our Liferay support team.
+Customers should always replace their hot fixes after a component-based fix pack has been released.

-- **Aggregated Fix Packs:** These maintenance releases include only fixes and will be a combination of previous fix packs bundled together.
-A new bundle will be released approximately every six months to one year, depending on the nature of the fixes.
+- **Aggregated Fix Packs:** These maintenance releases include only fixes and are a combination of previous fix packs bundled together.
+A new bundle of Liferay will be released approximately every six months, or so.
 These fix packs will be integrated into the release before the customer downloads the new bundles.

+- **Security Fixes:** These are fix pack format patches on the Customer Portal that are not component-based.
+These packages usually only contain one fix only, however sometimes several fixes are grouped together and released at once.
+All customers should install these fixes.

 #### Comments and Recommendations